Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Maryland Stats and Trends

-- Maryland has three wins against the spread in six games this year.

-- The Terrapins have been underdogs by 5 points or more one time this season and have not covered the spread once.
+- The Terrapins have been underdogs by 5 points or more one time this year and have not covered the spread once.

-- Maryland's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Maryland's games this year have hit the over three times in six opportunities (50%).

-- This season the Terrapins average 9.8 more points per game (30) than the Golden Gophers allow (20.2).
+- This season the Terrapins put up 9.8 more points per game (30) than the Golden Gophers surrender (20.2).

-- Maryland is 3-0 against the spread and 3-0 overall in games when it puts up more than 20.2 points.

-- When Maryland churns out over 319.3 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Maryland piles up over 319.3 yards, the team is 3-2 against the spread and 4-1 overall.

 - This season the Terrapins have turned the ball over 12 times, three more than the Golden Gophers' takeaways (9).